-I am co-founder of the Online Therapy Institute, and co-Managing Editor of TILT Magazine (Therapeutic Innovations in Light of Technology).
+I am co-founder of the Online Therapy Institute, and past co-Managing Editor of TILT Magazine (Therapeutic Innovations in Light of Technology).
 My doctorate title was “Developing Counselling and Psychotherapy in the Age of Technology and the Internet” with Middlesex University and the Metanoia Institute.
-I am on the faculty of the Institute for Life Coach Training and also on the Responsible Gambling Strategy Board for the UK with a special interest in Online Social Gaming and Online Treatment in particular.

 I live and work from a wide beam barge on the Grand Union Canal in London, UK, with my partner Stephen and 3 chickens.